Facebook Instagram LinkedIn Youtube Pinterest Flickr

 Developed under the Advanced Tactical Fighter Program, the F-22 entered production in the early 2000s after extensive testing.
 The aircraft is primarily used by the 1st Fighter Wing, which became the first operational F-22 wing in 2005.
 The F-22 is tasked with maintaining air dominance and is considered a technological marvel, incorporating cutting-edge stealth, avionics, and weapons systems.
 It has a top speed of Mach 2, a range of over 1,850 miles, and a ceiling of 60,000 feet.
 The F-22's operational success and its role in showcasing American airpower are epitomized by pilots like Captain Samuel “RaZZ” Larson, the current commander of the F-22 Demonstration Team, who performs for audiences worldwide, demonstrating the aircraft's exceptional agility and precision.

-The A-10 Thunderbolt II, affectionately known as the "Warthog," is a legendary close air support aircraft renowned for its durability, agility, and devastating firepower.
+The A-10 Thunderbolt II is a legendary close air support aircraft renowned for its durability, agility, and devastating firepower.
 Designed around its iconic 30mm GAU-8/A Gatling gun, the A-10 is built to excel in combat, capable of withstanding significant damage and continuing its mission.
 Its robust design allows it to operate in rugged conditions and perform a range of missions, from tank-busting to troop support.

 At the National Cherry Festival Airshow, the 107th Fighter Squadron "Red Devils" from the Michigan Air National Guard will present a thrilling aerial demonstration featuring two A-10 Thunderbolt IIs.
 Spectators will witness the skill of the Red Devils pilots as they demonstrate the Warthog’s capabilities in both combat scenarios and precision flight.
 This display not only showcases the A-10’s vital role in military operations but also honors the proud heritage of the 107th Fighter Squadron and its commitment to excellence.